 As you grow, you tune your business with its key customers, and as you do, your key customers will become the most important stakeholders:

-Some Ideas To Start Generating Cash
+Some Ideas To Start Building Your First Digital Business

-Not all entrepreneurs can initially afford to build the business of their dream (at least not in the short-term).
+Not all entrepreneurs can initially afford to build the business of their dream (at least not in the short term).
 Therefore, it might make sense to look at existing opportunities out there that can help you bootstrap:

 - Become a blogger